 In addition, for low to medium haircuts, this compact brush is easy to control with its ergonomically designed wooden handle.

 Like most wave brushes, this also provides you with the ability to remove excess sebum, flakes, dandruff, and dirt build-up from your scalp.
 Its thick bristles, in particular, do a pretty fine job in this respect while not inflicting any damage on hair’s overall look.
 Thus, if you want to get to the spotlight again with your thick and coarse hair?
 Then, it’s time to go ahead!

 Medium Vs Hard Wave Brush – When And When Not To Use Them

-Depending on the stiffness of bristles, brushes are classified into soft, medium and hard brushes.
-Each of them has their specific purposes and this mostly depends on the stage you are at in your 360 waves’ journey.
+Depending on the stiffness of bristles, brushes are classified into soft, medium, and hard brushes.
+Each of them has its specific purposes and this mostly depends on the stage you are at in your 360 waves’ journey.